Symphony No. 6 (Tchaikovsky): IV. Adagio lamentoso

-Back in B minor, the fourth movement is a slow movement in a six-part sonata rondo form (A-B-A-C-A-B).
-Beginning instantly with the exposition and the opening A theme, melody on the first and second violins appears frequently through the movement.
-The theme is a "composite melody"; neither the first nor second violins actually play the theme that is heard.
+Back in B minor, although opened with striking half-diminished harmony, the fourth movement takes a slow six-part sonata rondo form (A-B-A-C-A-B).
+The opening A theme in the first and second violins appears frequently through the movement, varying in intensity.
+The theme is a "composite melody": at first, neither the first nor second violins play in full the upper line that is heard.

-A calmer relative D-major segment (the B subject) builds into a full orchestral palette with brass and percussion, ending with a C major chord.
-After a pause, the mournful motif, back in B minor, leads into the restatement of the A theme.

-Similar to the first movement, the turbulent climax, with timpani rolls and a descending sequence on the strings, lies in the development section (the C theme).
-This is followed by a more agitated restatement of the opening A theme (the start of the recapitulation), on an F♯ bass pedal.
-Then, the music and the F begin to fade away, and a gong quietly opens a somber funeral–like chorale with the trombones and the tuba.
-The following B section, originally a break in the clouds, is very mournful, since this time it is in the tonic B minor instead of D major.
+A calmer B theme in D major builds up to a full orchestral palette, with driving brass and descending scales pushing to a Neapolitan C major caesura.
+The B theme is transformed in a dramatic return to B minor before the A theme returns.
+Similarly to the first movement, there is a turbulent climax with prominent trombones in the development section (the C theme).
+This is followed by the most agitated restatement of the A theme (the start of the recapitulation), on an F♯ bass pedal.
+The music fades into a single, unique strike of a tam-tam; this quietly introduces a funereal chorale in the low brass which rounds off the dominant harmony.
+The return of the B section, originally a break in the clouds, is richly mournful, coinciding with the final resolution to B minor.
+The waves of descending muted string motifs carry on down into the lower strings and bassoons, finally dying away in total tragedy.

-The melody is then repeated with lower notes on cellos, basses, and bassoon and finally ending quietly again in B minor and in total tragedy, as if the fade out occurs.
 Among Tchaikovsky's symphonies, this is the only one to end in a minor key.
 His first, second, fourth and fifth symphonies, plus the Manfred Symphony, are all minor-key symphonies that end in the tonic major, while the home key of his third symphony is D major (even though it begins in D minor) and that of his unfinished Symphony in E♭ (unofficially "No. 7") is E♭ major.

-It is also extremely unusual for a slow movement to come at the end of a symphony.
+It is also unusual for a slow movement to come at the end of a symphony.
+The despondent effect of the structural upheaval here has been the subject of much critical analysis.
 Had Tchaikovsky followed the standard four-movement structure, the movements would have been ordered like this: